rishabh00/e-YRC-2014-Waste_Segregating/README.md

  - Devang Suthar (ECE)

 ## Final thought
 - We successfully completed Task-0,1 & 2 and secured rank in top 3.
-Unfortunately due to the failure of the robot hardware, lack of time and kills we were unable to submit final task.
+Unfortunately due to the failure of the robot hardware, lack of time and skills we were unable to submit final task.
 - Lesson learned from the competition especially from failure helped us a lot to secured 5th Rank in this e-yantra competition in 2015.